kevinchannon/wite/README.md

 >
 >These are supposed to be in the C++ standard, but they're stuck in the "experimental" state and not many compilers seem to implement them.
 This is probably because it's hard to define and implement them in a way that is guaranteed to be safe in all situations.
 This is the remit of the standards committee, but it is not our remit here :)  So, Wite has simple scope exit runners, but the usual caveats apply: they might not be the MOST memory and performance efficient implementations possible, and it's possible to get yourself into trouble if you use them wrongly!
 So, use with care :)|

-So, the use-case it simple, these are for doing clean-up stuff that is guaranteed to execute when the thing goes out of scope:
+So, the use-case is simple, these are for doing clean-up stuff that is guaranteed to execute when the thing goes out of scope:
 ```c++
 void must_be_run_at_the_end_no_matter_what(){
     std::cout << "Phew!
 I ran" << std::endl;